 This way I can keep my system as it was before, and the new smaller /home will contain the data of daily use.
 Videos, music, books, etc; Could be used connecting the old HDD with a SATA-USB converter.

-DO NOT remove, nor modify the old HDD partition structure before the system is ported AND tested in the SSD, you don’t want to loose your system or data, do you?
+DO NOT remove, nor modify the old HDD partition structure before the system is ported AND tested in the SSD, you don’t want to lose your system or data, do you?

 While playing with your storage devices is a good idea to keep a completely separate and isolated backup so your data will survive if you mess something up.